 Organs of the body | Their Locations and Internal Functions

-List of Organs of the body
+List of Organs of the Body

 1. Organs of Digestion: Esophagus, Stomach, liver, pancreas, small intestine, large intestine, rectum, anus, and mesentery.

-2. Respiration: Lungs, nose, trachea, bronchi.
+2. Respiration organs: Lungs, nose, trachea, bronchi.

-3. Excretion: Kidneys, urinary bladder, urethra, ureters.
+3. Urine Excretion: Kidneys, urinary bladder, urethra, ureters.

-4. Circulation: Heart, blood vessels, spleen.
+4. Blood Circulation: Heart, blood vessels, spleen.

 5. The Nervous system: Brain and spinal cord.